 Keep Up with HVAC Maintenance in Guest Rooms

 When guests come to stay in your facility, they want to feel comfortable and at home, without actually being at home.
 That means your guests will take advantage of the free amenities like the A/C since they aren’t the ones paying the bills.
-Here are some tips to apply when trying to keep costs down:
+Here are some hotel maintenance tips to apply when trying to keep costs down:

 - Tip 8: After your guests have checked out, assign housekeeping to turn the thermostat up or down to keep the thermostat running at an efficient temperature.